CVHub520/X-AnyLabeling/docs/en/user_guide.md

 **Export Task**:
 1. Click the `Export` button in the top menu bar.
+2. Select the corresponding task.
-2. Upload the prepared configuration file.
+3. Upload the prepared configuration file.
-3. Click OK.
+4. Click OK.

 The export path defaults to the `annotations` folder in the same directory as the current image directory.